-Barn systems with full slats
+Cage-free Floor systems with full slats

-- In this type of rearing is No litter area, and the pullets don't have access to litter material. - Exception: Additional in this type of rearing can be the use of perches and/or in height adjustable slats to train the pullets to jump by 3 weeks of age.
+- This type of rearing has no scratch area, and the pullets don't have access to litter material. - Additionally, perches and height adjustable slats can be used to train the pullets to jump by 3 weeks of age.

-Barn systems with 2/3 slats above litter pit and 1/3 litter area
+Cage-free Floor systems with 2/3 slats and 1/3 scratch area

-- In this type of systems, the chicks stay 3-4 weeks on the slats, and then they have access to the litter area. - In these types of systems, you train all the pullets to sleep on the slats and not in the litter during night. - Feeders and drinkers are mostly placed all on the slats. - Exception: Additional in this type of rearing can be the use of perches and/or in height adjustable slats to train the pullets to jump by 3 weeks of age.
+- In this type of system, the pullets stay 3-4 weeks on the slats, and then they have access to the scratch area. - In these types of systems, all the pullets are trained to sleep on the slats and not on the scratch area during night.

+- All feeders and drinkers are mostly placed on the slats. - Remark: Perches or height adjustable slats can also be used in this type of rearing to train the pullets to jump by 3 weeks of age.